A bike’s geometry is perhaps the most important aspect of its design.

 Because the front-centre is usually significantly longer than the rear-centre, mountain bikes tend to have a naturally rearward weight distribution.
-This can be countered by the rider consciously putting pressure on the bar, but it can be uncomfortable.
-The ratio of rear centre to front centre length defines the front-to-rear weight distribution before this pressure is applied to the bar.
+This can be countered by the rider consciously putting pressure on the bar, but doing so can be fatiguing and takes practice.

-A short rear-centre relative to the front-centre requires the rider to weight the front wheel through the hands to achieve a balanced weight distribution Immediate Media
+A short rear-centre relative to the front-centre requires the rider to weight the front wheel through the hands to achieve a balanced weight distribution in flat turns.
+Immediate Media

 However, the longer the rear-centre, the more the rider’s weight must be lifted (with the bottom bracket) to lift the front wheel.
 A shorter rear-centre therefore reduces the effort to manual, but increases the effort required to properly weight the front wheel through the bar.

 The wheelbase is generally correlated with stability.
 The longer the wheelbase, the more settled the weight distribution between the axles.
 Jack Luke/Matt Orton

 Definition: The horizontal distance between the front and rear axles or contact patches; the sum of the rear-centre plus the front-centre.

 It’s difficult to define the effect of wheelbase on handling.
 Because the wheelbase is made up of the rear-centre and front-centre (the latter is, in turn, determined by the reach, head angle and fork offset), different combinations of these variables could produce the same wheelbase, but different handling characteristics.